-- ☐ Brainstorm 5-10 people who you think could be good champions for the project - Reach out to them individually, first by email and with an offer to discuss it further on the telephone.
-Make it clear that this is an advocacy role and that you do not expect any more than this (unless of course they want to get more involved). - Make sure each advocate is on message-they know exactly what you are doing, how much you are looking to raise, and they know your elevator pitch.
-Check in with this regularly, update them on your progress, and find out if they have engaged any new people.
+- ☐ Brainstorm 5-10 people who you think could be good champions for the project - Reach out to them individually, first by email and with an offer to discuss it further on the phone.
+Make it clear that this is an advocacy role and that you do not expect any more than this (unless of course they want to get more involved). - Make sure each advocate is clear about your message: They know why you're doing it, how much you are looking to raise, and what your elevator pitch is.
+Check in regularly, update them on your progress, and find out if they have engaged any new people.